Labor Practices

 In 2024, the SROI measurement results for flagship programs showed positive achievements:

 These achievements reflect that every rupiah of social investment made by the Company has generated economic and social value that is multiplied for the beneficiary communities.
-This demonstrates the Companys ongoing commitment to creating long-term social value, while strengthening contributions to the Sustainable Development Goals (SDGs), particularly in aspects of improving local economic welfare, strengthening MSMEs, and improving the quality of life of the community.
-With this strategy, the Company not only ensures that the Comdev program is aligned with local needs, but also measurable in its contribution to business sustainability and ESG performance
+This demonstrates the Company’s ongoing commitment to creating long-term social value.

 SROI Program SESERA